Optimal Weighted-Delay Scheduling in $2\times 2$ Input-Queued Switches: Optimal Scheduling

-In other words, $\bs$ is a schedule that can serve packets in all nonempty queues in $\bq$. \end{definition}

-Now our main result for the trivial boundary. \begin{theorem} An optimal policy in every value iteration for $\bq$ in the trivial boundary is to choose a schedule $\bs\in\cP$ that satisfies \eqref{eq:trivial_boundary} at any time $t$. \end{theorem} This theorem can be derived from the following proposition. \begin{proposition} Any value function $V_n$ satisfies
+In other words, $\bs$ is a schedule that can serve packets in all nonempty queues in $\bq$. \end{definition} Our main result for the trivial boundary is expressed as follows. \begin{theorem} An optimal policy in every value iteration for $\bq$ in the trivial boundary is to choose a schedule $\bs\in\cP$ that satisfies \eqref{eq:trivial_boundary}. \end{theorem} This theorem can be derived from the following proposition. \begin{proposition} Any value function $V_n$ from the value iteration satisfies

-for any $\bq \in\Int_+^{|\IndSet|}$ and $(i,j)\in\IndSet$. \end{proposition}
+for any $\bq \in\Int_+^{4}$ and $\brho\in\IndSet$. \end{proposition}